Delaware PortalDelaware CodePrevious PageNext PageHome Page

 d.
 Division Director, Division of Developmental Disabilities Services of the Department of Health and Social Services (DHSS);

 e.
-Division Director, Division of Alcoholism, Drug Abuse and Mental Health of DHSS;
+Division Director, Division of Substance Abuse and Mental Health of DHSS;

 f.
 Director of the Office of Management and Budget or designee;